 When designing I am less aware of seeing as a painter, though painting must have an effect on my work.
 Increasingly I have found myself drawn by the practical and structural problems of making sets and costumes.
 This engineering process is essential to the poetic.
 The discipline of the artist is demanding in that the artist has to submit to the vision of Mozart or Chekhov and the director’s concept.
 After the arduousness of solving a set, designing costumes follows fluently.

 During costume fittings she was very much a hands-on designer, adjusting the materials directly on the performer’s body almost as though she was drawing or painting with fabric.
 This activity, which happened between the completed drawing on the page and the design’s final realisation on the body was, in Sonnabend’s case, a continuation of the act of drawing – making marks and arranging lines on, and in relation to, the physique of the performer– the final ‘drawing’ in three-dimensional space.
 The etymology of scenography is skēnē-grafika – two ancient Greek words meaning the drawing or writing of the stage space or scene.
-Developing this, I would suggest that the way in which Sonnabend extends her drawings past the paper on which they are drawn and onto the body could be called sôma-grafika, drawing in three dimensions in relation to the particular space occupied by the body, – a blank figure waiting to be marked, extended or enhanced – somography.
+Developing this, I would suggest that the way in which Sonnabend extends her drawings beyond past the paper on which they are drawn and onto the body could be called sôma-grafika, drawing in three dimensions in relation to the particular space occupied by the body, – a blank figure waiting to be marked, extended or enhanced – somography.

 Her designs both inspired and challenged most costume supervisors and makers - a laborious and meticulous process and she could be difficult and demanding in her desire to achieve her vision.
 Nevertheless, over the years she built up an extremely loyal following of highly skilled makers, painters, supervisors and assistants who enjoyed the challenge of interpreting her designs and she was very aware and appreciative of the creative abilities that these collaborators brought to the production.
 Her drawings, whether used as final designs for a production or not, are also prized and collected for their artistic merit and are held in many private and public collections and archives including those of the Royal Opera House, the Theatre Collection at Bristol University and The Victoria and Albert Museum